Nososticta pilbara

 commonly known as a Pilbara threadtail.

 It has only been found in the Pilbara region of Western Australia, where it inhabits streams and pools.

 Nososticta pilbara is a small, slender damselfly, black in colour with orange markings.

+Etymology

+The genus name Nososticta combines the Greek νόσος (nosos, "disease") with στικτός (stiktos, "spotted" or "marked").
+The suffix -sticta is commonly used in names of taxa related to Protoneura and the subfamily Isostictinae.

+The species name pilbara is named for the Pilbara region of Western Australia, where the original specimens of this species were collected.